headers

 Dues are $25/household annually.
 While they are voluntary, we hope that all residents will consider supporting the GEHA.
 We appreciate all past support of residents.
 And, in order to vote on any upcoming GEHA issues or election, you need to be current in your annual dues.

 Payment can be made in a variety of ways.
 You can utilize a dues envelope (included in most mailed newsletters or newsflashes) and simply return to the new drop box or mail to the new P.O.
 Box.
-You can even bring them to a quarterly meeting.
+The HOA accepts checks, cash (email grandviewestatesparker@outlook.com for details on Venmo payments)!

 For a nominal annual fee of $25, residents can post their business card information under the “Marketplace” tab on this website.
 Similar postings will also occur in each mailed newsletter that is published during the year.